distributeaid/masks-for-solidarity/content/home/faq.md

 ## How is environmental sustainability being considered regarding production of masks and the shipping of masks from Europe to the U.S.?

-At refugees.care we put a lot of consideration into making sure our work has the smallest ecological footprint possible.
+At Refugees Care we put a lot of consideration into making sure our work has the smallest ecological footprint possible.

 Our masks are washable and reusable, unlike the many single-use masks that are